OpenConext/Stepup-saml-bundle/README.md

 ## Release strategy

 ### CHANGELOG.md
-Please read: https://github.com/OpenConext/Stepup-Deploy/wiki/Release-Management fro more information on the release strategy used in Stepup projects.
+Please read: https://github.com/OpenConext/Stepup-Deploy/wiki/Release-Management for more information on the release strategy used in Stepup projects.

 ### UPGRADING.md
 When introducing backwards compatible breaking changes in the bundle.
 Please update the UPGRADING.md file to instruct